kpaede/Verovio-Music-Renderer/README.md

 - Copy over `main.js`, `styles.css`, `manifest.json` from the release (look right) to your vault into a folder like this `VaultFolder/.obsidian/plugins/Verovio-Music-Renderer/`.

+## Beware
+if you work with ths TS-Files, Audio playback requires changing the Soundfont path in node_modules/lz-midi/lib/midi.js to 	_root2.default.soundfontUrl = 'https://paulrosen.github.io/midi-js-soundfonts/FluidR3_GM/'; (or something similar)

 ## Additionaly used
 - [Verovio](https://github.com/rism-digital/verovio)
 - [lz-midi](https://github.com/AAlittleWhite/lz-midi)